 Microtome section of 10 micron to 20 micron thick shall be cut from outer layer of the pipe.
 It shall have an area of approximately 7.0 mm2.
 Six test pieces shall be taken from different parts of the pipe length.

-NOTE ― It is often easier to take microtome sections if the pipe has been cooled to below room temperature.
+NOTE ― It is often easier to take microtome sections, if the pipe has been cooled to below room temperature.

 B-5 PROCEDURE